htorresi/Doc_juiced/README.md

 ## Exceptions

-#### the exceptions are formed by configurations that interfere with the use of the machine to do tests, for example: firewall rules for RDP connections or download utilities etc. and others that must be done locally for the machines that are part of the domain, for example installing programs or features.
+#### The exceptions are formed by configurations that interfere with the use of the machine to do tests, for example: firewall rules for RDP connections or download utilities etc. and others that must be done locally for the machines that are part of the domain, for example installing programs or features.
 Therefore, they are not considered for the application of hardening through GPOs in the domain.

 | Rule                                                                                                                                                                | Severity | Failed |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | ------ |